How does this medication work? What will it do for me?

 If you have a history of pancreatitis, gallstones, alcoholism, or high triglycerides, you may be more at risk of experiencing this.

 Pregnancy: This medication may cause harm to an unborn fetus and should not be used during pregnancy.
 If you or your partner become pregnant while taking this medication, contact your doctor immediately.
-Both men and women of childbearing age who are taking ponatinib should use an effective method of birth control (e.g., birth control pill, condoms) during treatment and for at least 4 weeks after finishing treatment.
+Both men and women of childbearing age who are taking ponatinib should use an effective method of birth control (e.g., birth control pill, condoms) during treatment.
 Ponatinib may affect how well birth control pills work, so an alternative or additional method of birth control should be used.

 Breast-feeding: It is not known if ponatinib passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.